Hip Tip 11 – Measuring outcomes of hip pain management

 Day 11: We're almost done.
 The 11th of 12 Hip Tips today.
 Yesterday we discussed the importance of setting goals.
 Measuring progress towards your shared goals is the next logical step.
 You will have very patient-specific goals that can be measured, but it is also recommended that you employ some form of standardised outcome measure.
-If you've missed any of the previous hip tips and the associated Christmas gifts, you can visit the blog listing page here.
+If you've missed any of the previous hip tips, you can visit the blog listing page here.

 Tip #11 Measure Outcomes